 Profile

-She has articulated an active role for the Secretary-General, helping to shape the agenda and to pave the “political viability” of necessary changes, while acknowledging that member states hold the final decision on initiatives like Security Council reform.
-While Bachelet has underlined the importance of closed-door diplomacy, she sees the Secretary-General as the “moral voice” on Charter violations and has committed to publicly calling these out should traditional diplomacy fail, making clear “silence is not an option” in relation to crimes against humanity and genocide.
+She has articulated an active role for the Secretary-General, helping shape the agenda and pave the “political viability” of necessary changes, while acknowledging that member states hold the final decision on initiatives like Security Council reform.
+Whilst Bachelet has underlined the importance of closed-door diplomacy, she sees the Secretary-General as the “moral voice” on Charter violations and has committed to publicly calling these out should traditional diplomacy fail, making clear “silence is not an option” in relation to crimes against humanity and genocide.

 Bachelet is an experienced leader who understands the UN system, having worked in a highly political environment as UN High Commissioner for Human Rights – though civil society organizations have noted her mixed record in confronting major powers for their violations.
 As President of Chile, she led electoral and constitutional reform.
 According to observers, her diplomatic skill was central to expanding UN Women’s global presence.